 But with the introduction of the local online marketplace, that will be your best bet.

-Trying to find a used Peloton may be like trying to find a needle in a haystack.
-However, it never hurts to check out any local garage and estate sales.
+Trying to find a used Peloton may be like finding a needle in a haystack.
+However, checking out any local garage and estate sales never hurts.
 Who knows, you may luck out!

 National online marketplaces like eBay will also have the option to buy used Peloton bikes.
 But always proceed with caution.
 When searching on eBay for Peloton, some other exercise bike brands may pop up in your search.